Loading Golf Stats...

 More Fantasy News

-English closed with a four-under 68 on Sunday at the CJ Cup to finish in solo 10th place.
+English shot a three-under 68 on Sunday at the U.S. Open to finish in solo third place.